 Urgent applications not falling within the jurisdiction of an associate judge, such as caveat removals, will typically be heard in the Practice Court.

-Practice Note SC CL 13 Property List provides information on how to obtain a hearing time for applications as well as further guidance on management of proceedings in the List.
+Practice Note SC CL 13 Property List (First revision) provides information on how to obtain a hearing time for applications as well as further guidance on management of proceedings in the List.

 Applications to discharge or modify a restrictive covenant